 In a 1-to-1 laptop program all students in a classroom, grade, school, or district are provided laptop computers for use throughout the school day and at home.
 Generally, the goal is to enable teachers and software to deliver more personalized content to students, to boost students' technology skills, and to empower children to do more complex and creative work.
 In a 1-to-1 laptop environment, the school embraces a model of constructive learning, which favors teaching students how to figure something out over teaching them to remember something.

 Eventually, yes.
 Altamont has chosen a phased roll out of this program, which means that some current students will graduate before the program has encompassed all grades.
 Please click here for a link to the proposed timeline for implementing the program.
-During the 2017-18 school year, 5th and 6th grade students will use school-owned laptops, for which they have paid a technology fee as part of their enrollment contracts.
-After the 2017-18 school year, families will begin purchasing their own school-determined laptops based on the roll out schedule.

 Families will be required to purchase a school-determined laptop the first year of their student’s entry into the 1-to-1 program.
 This will ensure that every laptop will have the same quality and capability, so that faculty and staff will not have to troubleshoot or repair a range of devices.
 Your student may bring a laptop from home until his or her grade is rolled in to the 1-to-1 program.
 Please click here for a link to the proposed timeline for implementing the program.

 Students must immediately report any damage or loss to the Director of Technology, Eddy Dunn.
 Do not attempt repairs or take the laptop to a repair center.
 Altamont will send broken laptops out for repair and will have a small pool of loaner machines for student use during the time it takes the laptop to be repaired.
-The school will provide two accidental damage repairs.
-Any further accidental damage will be charged to the family.
-Loss/theft or total destruction will be charged to the family at replacement cost.